Carpet offers more versatility,

 Carpet Fiber 101

 The esthetics and performance of carpet is similar to the fabric in your clothing.
 The type of fiber used, the construction of the cloth, and the color all play a role in the styling, cost, and performance of that garment.
 Below is a short description of the most commonly found fiber types for carpeting.
-An important point to note is that no matter what the type of fiber, some are treated for things such as stain resistency, resistence to sunlight fading and longer life ... so be wary ...when comparing one 40 oz Nylon, it may well be different than one at the store down the road that otherwise looks identical.
+An important point to note is that no matter what the type of fiber, some are treated for things such as stain resistance and resistance to sunlight fading giving it longer life ... so be wary ...when comparing one 40 oz Nylon, it may well be constructed differently and substandard to the one at the store down the road that otherwise looks identical.
 For the ultimate in protection look for branded fiber types, which usually indicates additional product innovation and state of the art technology as well as stringent performance testing .
 Branded fibers are treated before they ever become carpet verifying the treatment is thorough and through the entire cloth.
-Some names to look for are Stainmaster, R2X, Anso Caress, Invista, Antron, Ultron, BASF, Wear Dated, Zeftron to name a few.
+Some names to look for are Stainmaster, R2X, Anso Caress, Invista, Antron, Ultron, BASF, Wear Dated, Zeftron to name a few

 The most frequently used carpet fiber, highly desirable due to its exceptional durability, versatility, and reasonable pricing.
 It can be dyed in an endless variety of colors and made into numerous styles and textures.
 Nylon is commonly used in residential and commercial applications when long standing quality is required due to it's ability to 'bounce back' and retain it's resiliency.